 Statutory rape laws in California make it illegal for anyone over the age of 18 to have sex with anyone younger than 18.
 If a person is not yet 18, he or she cannot give consent.
 It equates to statutory rape.
 Because each state writes its own laws, it’s up to everyone to know the laws in the state.
-For example, in some states, it is not necessarily illegal for a 17-year-old and an 18-year-old to engage in consensual sex.
+However, as sex crimes attorneys, we can tell you that for example, in some states, it is not necessarily illegal for a 17-year-old and an 18-year-old to engage in consensual sex.
 Still, in California, it is illegal, and the penalties are harsh if one is convicted.

 The penalties for statutory rape are determined case by case.
 Factors such as the ages of the parties involved, in California, they are the “defendant” and the “victim.”The state of California notes: